bodhi-baum/jsgames/README.md

 # jsgames
-This list aims to collect mainly boardgames written in javascript.<br>
+I like to play a little game in between.
+So I thought I'd put up a little list of board games that are playable in the browser or programmed in JS.<br>
-If you know other sites / games which fit in this category feel free to add them to this list.
+If you know other sites / games which fit in this category feel free to add them here.

 Baduk / Weiqi
 * [Besogo](http://yewang.github.io/besogo/) - lightweight javascript go board and sgf editor